aakarshanbasubhardwaj/potential-octo-potato/README.md

 ### 5. PoP Player

 * An application designed for media automation.
-* Select the screeen you want to watch the media on.
+* Select the screen you want to watch the media on.
 * Play a background music until you are ready to start the show.
 * Fetch the scheduled show from the backend and display the poster as a placeholder until the show starts.
 * Fetch latest trailers from YouTube to stream before the show starts.